BenSzaj/BenSzaj.github.io/_posts/2025-11-11-What-is-a-Fair-Price-PNN?.markdown

 ![Predictions Data]({{ site.url }}/Figures/BayesByBackProp/Predictions_Data.png)

+Given the above analysis, where does this leave us at the time of this writing?
+Below I show the same standard scaled Return on Equity versus Price-to-Book, however, only showing data obtained from the [Vanguard][Vanguard] `Portfolio Composition` as of this writing as well as the distribution of predicted Price-to-Book as a function of Return on Equity.

 ![Predictions Results Vanguard]({{ site.url }}/Figures/BayesByBackProp/Predictions_Results_Vanguard.png)

 As an alternative, the estimations shown in the above plot can be quantified in the form of a bar chart.
 In the chart below, I quantify today's price relative to the estimated fair-value distribution in units of standard deviation above the mean for each fund shown (ticker in parenthesis).
 As an example, `Large Growth` is `2.2` standard deviations above the mean for the given Return on Equity.
 This is expensive, and indicates that for the given Return on Equity `Large Growth` has a lower Price-to-Book ratio roughly 97.5% of the time.
 Alternatively, `Small Value` is only `0.3` standard deviations above the mean.
 This is about fairly priced for the given Return on Equity.